hyperledger/fabric-chaincode-java/README.md

 ## Getting Started

-Application developers interested in developing Java smart contracts for Hyperledger Fabric should read the [JavaDoc](https://hyperledger.github.io/fabric-chaincode-java/) which inludes download information, and links to documentation and samples.
+Application developers interested in developing Java smart contracts for Hyperledger Fabric should read the [JavaDoc](https://hyperledger.github.io/fabric-chaincode-java/) which includes download information, and links to documentation and samples.

 ## Project structure